nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * Displays all the details of the contact at the specified `INDEX`.
 * The index refers to the index number shown in the displayed contact list.
 * The index must be within the range of indexes displayed in the contact list _(zero-based)_.
+* Additional input after the `<INDEX>` in the command will be treated as erroneous input and discarded.

 <div markdown="block" class="alert alert-info">